Morris Chestnut: Boys n the Hood and breakout

-Chestnut's first professional acting role was as Jason in Freddy's Nightmares – A Nightmare on Elm Street: The Series, season 2, episode 19 ("A Family Affair"), which aired on February 18, 1990.
+Chestnut's first professional acting role was as Jason in the Freddy's Nightmares episode "A Family Affair", which aired on February 18, 1990.
 His first feature film role was as Ricky Baker in Boyz n the Hood (1991).
 He followed that up with roles in various TV movies, notably including the Peabody Award winning Disney Channel film The Ernest Green Story, in which he played Ernest Green.
 Chestnut also appeared in Patti LaBelle's short-lived sitcom Out All Night.
 His career continued to rise steadily with co-starring roles in standard big-budget studio films such as Under Siege 2: Dark Territory (1995) with Steven Seagal and Katherine Heigl, and G.I.
 Jane (1997) with Demi Moore.
-He was also a regular cast member on C-16, in the role of Special Agent Mal Robinson, from 1997 to 1998.
+He was also a regular cast member on ABC's action drama series C-16, in the role of Special Agent Mal Robinson, from 1997 to 1998.